sonyarianto/rubete/README.md

 # rubete

 Hi! rubete is short for "Rust backend template".
 It is a boilerplate backend API built with Rust and the Ntex web framework.
-It provides a solid foundation for building RESTful APIs with features like user authentication, database integration, and more.
+It provides a solid foundation for building RESTful APIs.

 ## Features